Kiyotoko/vault/Klasse 12/Englisch/Task.md

 	1. Take a single cell
 	2. Remove the nucleus into a egg cell.
 	3. Transfer the nucleus from the taken cell into a the egg cell.

+## 2023-11-29

+Hey Emily,

+it is nice to hear from you!
+Of course I want to help you.
+I have red an article from the online magazine "sueddeutsche" about GMOs in the EU.

+- The EU favours GMOs
+- A new bill is currently discussed
+- Green Gentechnology shall be the new standard in the food supply chain
+- The genom modifies plants targeted
+- The EU wants an agreement between crossing two new plants and programming new gen sequences
+- Changes of NGTs (New Genetic Tecnologies) can not longer be identified with common analysing methods
+- Modified plants with up to 20 modifications should be seen equal to conventianel plants
+- NGT-Plants or Products can not longer be prohibited or limited
+- Could mark the end of organic products

+I hope these information have helped you!

+Kind regards
+Karl Zschiebsch